dataspecer/ds-wdoi/source/preprocessing/README.md

 The main script is `4_modification.py`

 - input:
-  - required paths to `classes-ex.json` and `properties-ex.json` in the given order from the third phase
+  - required paths to `classes-ex.json`, `properties-ex.json`, `classes-property-usage.json` and `properties-domain-range-usage.json` in the given order, from the 3. phase

-        $> python 4_modification.py classes-ex.json properties-ex.json
+        $> python 4_modification.py classes-ex.json properties-ex.json classes-property-usage.json properties-domain-range-usage.json

 - output:
   - `classes-mod.json`